-Appropriate development proposals that bring into use or improve an asset so it is no longer deemed at risk on the heritage at risk register will be supported where appropriate to their significance.
+Appropriate development proposals that bring into use or remove an asset from the heritage at risk register will be supported where appropriate to their significance.

-The Broads has a rich and varied cultural heritage historic environment.
 The historic environment makes a significant contribution to sustainable communities through supporting economic vitality, social and cultural links to the past and a dynamic and varied built environment.